Human Services

 PROGRAM OBJECTIVES

-Develop Essential Skills
+Develop Communication Skills

 You will improve the active listening, communication, and critical thinking skills needed to succeed in human services.
 In addition, you’ll learn how to connect with clients, understand their needs, and make thoughtful decisions that support positive change.

-Practice Ethical Case Management
+Ethical Case Management Practices

 Human Services